 - 1. Academic probation extends beyond one year. - 2.
-More than 2 grades below "B-" are earned. - 3.
+More than 2 grades below "B" are earned. - 3.
 Two grades of "F" are received. - 4.
-A grade of Fail is received for internship.
-Internship cannot be repeated. - 5.
+A grade of Fail is received for internship. - 5.
 Being dismissed from or having employment involuntarily ended on internship.